John William Elliott Maikai: Marriage and descendants

 His wife was the High Chiefess Abigail Kapoʻoloku (or Kepoʻoloku) Maikai, who survived him and lived into the reign of King Kalākaua.

 Their son Samuel Ikuwa Ulumaheihei Maikai would later serve as a lieutenant in the Royal Household Guard, a sub-lieutenant of the Royal Hawaiian Navy on HHMS Kaimiloa, and a military aide during the reign of King Kalākaua.
+By his first marriage to Annie Palekaluhi Kaikioʻewa (1855–1906), sister of Edward Kamakau Lilikalani, he had a daughter named Helina Kaiwaokalani.

-By his first marriage to Wahineopio, Samuel had three children: David Unualoha Maikai (1886–1933), Samuela Kahilolaamea Maikai (1886–1916), and Abigaila Kalanikuikepooloku Maikai.
+By his second marriage to Wahineopio, Samuel had three children: David Unualoha Maikai (1886–1933), Samuela Kahilolaamea Maikai (1886–1916), and Abigaila Kalanikuikepooloku Maikai.

-By his second marriage to Annie Palekaluhi Kaikioʻewa (1855–1906), sister of Edward Kamakau Lilikalani, he had a daughter named Helina Kaiwaokalani.